stdev321/socket_io_chat/README.md

 ## How to Run the App:

 Clone the library:
-The front-end code is in "frontend" folder & backend code is in "backend"
+- The front-end code is in "frontend" folder & backend code is in "backend"
+- Change the default websocket server url in frontend/src/components/ChatUI/index.js (default: http://localhost:3000)

 To run backend
 ```